Bhassyt/BANK-CUSTOMER-CHURN-ANALYSIS-REPORT/README.md

 - The count of customers with a credit card was higher, totaling 7,055 individuals, compared to those without a credit card, which amounted to 2,945.
 - The count of active customers was higher, totaling 5,151 individuals, compared to those who were not active, which amounted to 4,849.
 - Among the analyzed products, product 1 had the highest count of customers, totaling 5,084 individuals, which was 8,373.33% higher than product 4, which had the lowest count of customers at 60.
+- Mostly female customers are exited around 11.4% and male are exited around 9%.
+- Mostly customer are exited from Germany 8.1% and France 8.1% and Spain 4.1%.
+- Mostly 0 number of active member are exited around 1302.
+- Customers with a minimum balance ranging from 50,000 to 250,000 were more likely to churn, indicating a potential correlation between minimum balance levels and customer churn.
+- Among customers who have been with the company for 10 years, approximately 101 have exited.
+Additionally, customers with tenures of 8 and 9 years, totaling around 197 and 213 respectively, have also exited.
+- The majority of customers with a credit card, specifically around 1,424 individuals, have exited.
+- Mostly minimum age 40 of range and maximum of the age 60 range are customers exited.